eric-langenberg/mosaic-map/README.md

 # MosaicMap

 A Python library for creating treemaps where rectangles are replaced with images.
-Perfect for visualizing data with visual representations.
+Perfect for visualizing comparisons and part-to-whole relationships with striking visuals.

 ## Installation